dimitri-yatsenko/datajoint-book/book/00-preface.md

   - name: Dimitri Yatsenko
 ---

-# Purpose
+# Purpose and Scope
 This book aims to explain the basics of relational database programming, focusing on scientific data that relies on complex computations.
 It is written for anyone interested in learning the fundemantals of relational database programming, focusing on solid theoretical foundations.

 This guide provides an introduction to database programming in scientific settings.
 You'll learn how databases can help organize and manage the complex data involved in collaborative scientific research.